What to Do When You're Laid Off

-What it means to be laid off and how you can start to move forward after experiencing a layoff.
+Discover what it means to be laid off and how you can start to move forward after experiencing a layoff.
+We give you three steps to take action on today.

 Although a layoff is generally considered an undesirable experience, there are some actions you can take to make the most of this transition and turn it into an opportunity to reassess your career goals.
 In this article, we’ll discuss what to expect during a layoff and what to do if you’ve been laid off.